 ‘Hound Dog’ was written by Jerry Leiber and Mike Stoller, and was originally recorded by Willie Mae ‘Big Mama’ Thornton in 1952.
 Although recorded by a number of performers, the best-known is the 1956 smash hit released by Elvis Presley.

-Although The Beatles never recorded Presley’s songs in the studio, other than ragged rehearsals during the Let It Be sessions, they performed a number of them during radio appearances in the 1960s.
+Although The Beatles never recorded Presley’s songs in the studio, other than ragged rehearsals during the Let It Be sessions in January 1969, they performed a number of them during radio appearances earlier in the 1960s.
 A number of his songs were staples of their live sets during the Cavern Club and Hamburg era.

 The album version was produced by Yoko Ono, who wisely had her own vocals mixed out.
 They can be heard on the video footage from the concert.

 Lennon’s version of ‘Hound Dog’ was one of the highlights of the One To One recording.
 He clearly enjoyed performing a song popularised by his hero Elvis Presley – at one point he shouted out “Elvis, I love ya!” in one of the verses.
 The rowdy rendition featured one of Lennon’s best vocal performances of the show, proving that the rock ‘n’ roll spirit had never left him.

 The recording also featured on the four-CD box set Lennon, where it was crossfaded with a version of The Beatles’ ‘Come Together’ from the same concert.